datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 If more information is available to describe the table being updated (eg on sharepoint), provide a url here and it will be made available to approvers.
 Leave blank if not required.

+## HOOK Scripts

+Data Controller allows SAS programs to be executed at certain points in the ingestion lifecycle, such as:

+* Before an edit (control the edit screen)
+* After an edit (perform complex data quality)
+* Before an approval (control the approve screen)
+* After an approval (trigger downstream jobs with new data)

+This program is simply `%include`'d after an edit has been made.
+The program may be:

+* Physical, ie a `.sas` program on the physical server directory
+* Logical, ie a Viya Job (SAS Drive), SAS 9 Stored Process (Metadata Folder) or SASJS Stored Program (SASjs Drive).

+If the entry ends in ".sas" it is assumed to be a physical, filesystem file.
+Otherwise, the source code is extracted from the Job/STP.
+The Job/STP path can be relative (beneath the /DataController root) or full (to another item in Drive / Metadata).